MajorZiploc/tooling_notes/dev/gamedev/godot/notes.md

 To save theme changes when editing via the editor.
 PRESS THE SAVE BUTTON ON THE THEMES TAB other events can trigger a save, but they arent consistent

+.duplicate_deep(Resource.DeepDuplicateMode.DEEP_DUPLICATE_ALL) is the GOAT for copying anything can be very useful for materials and shaders to desync them between instances sometimes its even better to just load the PackedScene and .duplicate_deep the whole thing rather than trying to target the materials or shaders

 ### Shaders

 #### instance uniforms